Skip to Content

 • Apply safe, targeted exterior treatments

-• Customize a prevention plan for your home
+• Create a customized prevention plan for your home

-Professional maintenance helps prevent small issues from becoming larger infestations.
+Professional maintenance helps prevent small issues from turning into costly infestations.

-To schedule a home inspection or ongoing protection service, contact Pestcom Pest Management today.
+To schedule a home inspection or ongoing protection service in Boise, Meridian, Nampa, Caldwell, Kuna, Eagle, and throughout the Treasure Valley, contact Pestcom Pest Management today.